Effective Performance Appraisal Methods for HR Professionals

 • Provide a safe environment: Create a safe and non-threatening environment where employees feel comfortable providing honest feedback.

-• Listen actively: Encourage employees to share their feedback by actively listening and showing genuine interest in their thoughts and opinions.
+• Encourage employees to share their feedback by actively listening and showing genuine interest in their thoughts and opinions.

 • Provide anonymous feedback options for employees to provide feedback anonymously, such as through an online survey or suggestion box.

-To ensure a comprehensive and effective employee performance review, it’s important to allocate enough time for the process.
+It’s important to allocate enough time for the process to ensure a comprehensive and effective employee performance review.
 The manager must plan to ensure both parties have enough time to prepare.
 A realistic time limit must also be set for the meeting to ensure all relevant topics can be covered.
 Distractions must be avoided, and time must be allocated for follow-up after initial review if required.

 Though it is arguably the most sensitive part of the performance review process, managers often forget about the performance of the employees throughout the year.
 If done so, they review their work based on their current performance, which is a big mistake.
 A candidate’s work should be judged on his overall performance; documentation is necessary to keep that performance record.
 Create a document for every employee, and mark their performance reports by their behaviors, discussions, feedback, attendance percentage, etc.